aronayne/url-shorten/README.md

 ## Getting Started

+There are two brief sections of instructions described to set up this project.
-Either setup the project following steps "Running Spring Boot app & PostgreSQL in a single Docker container" or "Running PostgreSQL DB in a Docker container to facilitate local development"
+The instructions for the section "Running Spring Boot app & PostgreSQL in a single Docker container" creates the DB and Spring Boot app in a single Docker container, this is the quickest method to get up and running and use the REST services.

+"Running PostgreSQL DB in a Docker container to facilitate local development" is marginally different, just a DB Docker container is started.
+The Spring Boot application is started from an IDE.

 ### Running Spring Boot app & PostgreSQL in a single Docker container